maxmiliano/factorial-weather-metrics/README.md

 1. Clone the repository
-2. Run `docker-compose up` in the root folder to start the application This is will start the database, backend, and frontend.
+2. Run `docker-compose up` in the root folder to start the application This is will start:
+    - Database service (PostgreSQL)
+    - Backend application (Ruby on Rails)
+    - Frontend application (React)
   The first time it will take a while to download the images and install the dependencies.
 3. The frontend will be available at `http://localhost:4000`
 4. The backend will be available at `http://localhost:3000`